 - The costs to some programs are comparable to what you would pay would you live on the TAMIU campus

 - Make sure you compare all costs when selecting a program

 - While the total financial sum may seem as a huge amount to you, consider it to be an investment in your future that will have many benefits in your future academic, professional, and personal endeavors

-Financing your Study Abroad Workshop
+Financing Your Study Abroad Workshop

 Now that you have decided to study abroad it is important to begin your financial planning.
-Financing your Study Abroad Workshop will focus on creating a budget for your program, scholarships, and creative fundraising.
+Financing Your Study Abroad Workshop will focus on creating a budget for your program, scholarships, and creative fundraising.
 The workshop will take place twice a week, Thursdays at 9am and Fridays at 4pm in SC 226.
-While you are free to walk-in for the workshop, we recommend that you schedule your attendance by emailing or calling us (956.326.2280).
+While you are free to walk-in for the workshop, we recommend that you schedule your attendance by email or calling us (956.326.2280).
 Please note that this calendar is tentative, and we reserve the right to cancel the workshop at a last minute notice.